Siphon880gh/devbrain/Enterprise - Docker, Kubernetes, Server Admin, SaaS Scaling, Payment Systems/__Server Admin, Scaling - With dependency management, environment management, and containerization/Server - _Scaling - Consistent Python - Poetry/Python Poetry PRIMER.md

 ```

 If you were fixing the python path for poetry shell, exit out of the poetry shell (sourcing bash_profile etc wont work), restart your terminal, then return back to the poetry shell.

+---

+## CleanMyMac with Poetry

+CleanMyMac would wipe out all your poetry virtualenvs because Poetry decided the virtualenvs are placed in Cache.
+Here's how to add to ignore list:

+1. Add to CleanMyMac:
+Settings -> Ignore List -> Large & Old Files

+2. Add your equivalent:
+~/Library/Caches/pypoetry/virtualenvs

+it will ignore that folder **and all its contents recursively**